newslynx/newslynx-core/docs/api.rst

 **Events**
 ++++++++++++++++++

 The **Events** API enables the creation, querying, faceting, updating, and deleting of Events.
+Refer to the :ref:`Events docs <events>` for more details on what these are.